 at least some idea of what they like and dislike.
 We can gain a lot of

 knowledge from some of the simplest visual aids: pictures of things you like;

 swatches of fabric; or even a framed painting can act as a catalyst in your

 The aesthetic quality of the

 project will be evident in the designer’s presentation.
 Look for outstanding

-fabric combinations that are pulled together yet not too matchey-matchey; plans that have a little flexibility; tear sheets of beautiful,
+fabric combinations that also have some flexibility; tear sheets of beautiful,

 budgets with branded logos and signature fonts and colors.

 with at least fifteen years of experience.
 I have seen many otherwise beautiful